 The Angus Barn Salon

-The Salon, which is at the entrance, is where your Angus Barn experience begins.
-The lane of Hillsborough street is where the full-service bar now lies, with unusual stonework, large wood beam structures, and huge fans.
+At the entrance, the Salon is where your Angus Barn experience begins.
+The full-service bar now lies in Hillsborough Street’s lane, with unusual stonework, large wood beam structures, and huge fans.
 It feels as if you are transported to a slightly older era.
 While you can’t enjoy the food here, you can enjoy the cheese and crackers, which some people look forward to more than the food.
-The Salon is open from 5:30 pm to 10 pm from Monday to Friday and from 5 pm to 10 pm on Saturday and 5 pm to 9 pm on Sunday.
+The Salon is open from 5:30 pm to 10 pm from Monday to Friday, from 5 pm to 10 pm on Saturday, and from 5 pm to 9 pm on Sunday.

 The Wild Turkey Lounge

-In the Wild Turkey Lounge, you can sit back and enjoy watching something on the HDTV on the leather couch, while you browse through the list of spirits and listen to the soft tune coming from the deft hands of the live musician of the day.
+In the Wild Turkey Lounge, you can sit back and enjoy watching something on the HDTV on the leather couch while browsing the list of spirits and listening to the soft tune coming from the deft hands of the live musician of the day.

 This is where the customers wait before they can eat in the dining room.
-The name of the place is a courtesy of the decanter collection, a total of 600 of them, and deemed the most extensive private collection the world has seen of it.
+The place’s name is a courtesy of the decanter collection, a total of 600 of them, and deemed the most extensive private collection the world has seen.
 You can’t miss out on this if you visit The Angus Barn.